duyayun1/duyayun1.github.io/content/en/research/RoboticArmControl/index.md

 # Project summary to display on homepage.
 summary = """
 Designed a compliant roller and implemented passive impedance control with vision that allows robots to realize human-level performance<br>
 1).
-Proposed a framework enabling a robot with only position control to recognize the shape of 3D objects, and plan the coating trajectory autonomously<br>
+Proposed a framework enabling a robot with only position control to recognize the shape of 3D objects, and plan the coating trajectory autonomously;<br>
 2).
-Used bare minimum ingredients to realize constant-force coating with a compliant roller, in conjunction with a cheap ultrasonic sensor<br>
+Used bare minimum ingredients to realize constant-force coating with a compliant roller, in conjunction with a cheap ultrasonic sensor.<br>
 """

 # Tags: can be used for filtering projects.